gitandy/PyADIF-File/README.md

         'RECORDS': [list of records]
     }

-The header or each record is/must be a dictionary in the format
+For ADI the header or each record is/must be a dictionary in the format

     {
         ADIF parameter name: Text value,
     }

-A user definition is a dictionary of
+For ADI a user definition is a dictionary of

     {
         'dtype': one char representing the type,
         'userdef': the field definition text
     }

+The library also supports ADX import/export as compatible as possible to the ADI part.
+Though it will differ in handling application and user definitions.
+It relys on the [ADX schemas](https://adif.org/314/ADIF_314.htm#ADX_Schemas) from adif.org.

 Installation
 ------------